Junimo05/Rule_To_Slay/README.md

 ## About this Project

-A Wiki, Tools create Card for "Here To Slay" Board Game
+A Wiki, Tools and more about "Here To Slay" Board Game